domhabersack/domhabersack.com/_newsletters/2020-02-12-a-better-keyboard-layout-for-programming.md

 ---
-title: ":keyboard: A better keyboard layout for programming"
+title: "A better keyboard layout for programming"
-excerpt: If you write and work mostly in English, you country’s default keyboard layout might not be ideal.
+excerpt: "If you write and work mostly in English, you country’s default keyboard layout might not be ideal."
+emoji: ":keyboard:"
 ---
 When you buy a new computer, it comes equipped with your country’s keyboard layout by default.
 Most layouts are not ideal for programming, which many of us spend most of our day doing.
 I switched to the US layout ten years ago, and found it a lot more useful for my work.
 I would not buy another computer without it.